UummProject/uumm-prototype/support/Broken meritocracy.md

 By [white-listing](https://en.wikipedia.org/wiki/Whitelist) capacities (merit) instead of entities (usually people), we can have a governance system that is identity agnostic.

 This would allow for anyone/anything to be a potential participant (kids, AI, other governances, anonymous entities).
+And because the system is automatized, the quantitiy of participants is not a problem.

-It makes the system more adaptable (just redefine the merit equation) while adhering to the system goals, and still being compatible with old governance systems (you can always make that a required capacity is to be someone).
+It makes the system more adaptable to the needs and circumstances (just redefine the merit equation), while adhering to the system goals, and still being compatible with old governance systems (you can always make that a required capacity is to be someone).

 ## Accessible metrics
 How do you abstract all the necessary capacities to make a specialized decision and represent them in a single number while in a decentralized/trustless environment?

 Some capacities are easy to tokenize: time spent working at X, age, IQ, ownership of Y, citizenship.
 The ones that really matter are too abstract: knowledge, intentions, insight, fidelity, trust...
-The latter is relatively easy in the analog world but a little harder on a trustless environment.
+Those are relatively easy in the analog world but a little harder on a trustless environment.

 ### Reputation systems